c. Kyla McClean.

 "Oh you're a real comfort, you are," said Arion, his own smile more genuine than it had been so far.

 He saw the fields stretching out behind the buildings now and veered towards them.
-"I'm going to make a dash for it, Corbin.
+"I'm going to make a dash for it, Soren.
 Out in the fields.
 This peek-a-boo, got-you is going to kill me.
 Raach's craft is a good one.
 It's real fast.
 Maybe I can outrun them long enough."

 "Sounds like it's worth a try...
 Harder to run into anything in an open field..."